n8n-io/n8n-docs/_snippets/try-it-out/install-run-n8n.md

-n8n is available as a Cloud service, desktop app, npm module, and Docker image.
+n8n is available as a [Cloud](/hosting/installation/cloud/) service, [desktop app](/hosting/installation/desktop/), [npm](/hosting/installation/npm/) module, and [Docker](/hosting/installation/docker/) image.
 For this quickstart, n8n recommends using the Desktop app.

 !!! note "Linux users"
     This guide uses the n8n desktop app, which is available for Windows and Mac.
-If you're on Linux, sign up for a free [Cloud](/hosting/installation/cloud/) trial, or use [npm](/hosting/installation/npm/).
+If you're on Linux, sign up for a free [Cloud](/hosting/installation/cloud/) trial, or use [npm](/hosting/installation/npm/) or [Docker](/hosting/installation/docker/).

 1. [Download for Windows](https://downloads.n8n.io/file/n8n-downloads/n8n-win.zip) or [Download for macOS](https://downloads.n8n.io/file/n8n-downloads/n8n-mac.zip).